logzio/logz-docs/_source/logzio_collections/_log-sources/trivy.md

 | Parameter | Description |
 |---|---|
 | `<<ENV-ID>>` | A unique name assigned to your environment's identifier, to differentiate telemetry data across various environments.
+If you're collecting metrics, this should match the env-id/p8s_logzio_name you used for the metrics.
 | `<<LOG-SHIPPING-TOKEN>>` | {% include log-shipping/log-shipping-token.html %} |
 | `<<LISTENER-HOST>>` | Replace `<<LISTENER-HOST>>` with the host for your region, without the `http/https` prefix.
 For example, `listener.logz.io` if your account is hosted on AWS US East, or `listener-nl.logz.io` if hosted on Azure West Europe.  |